If your marketing budget has taken a hit and is trimmed down, you may be considering cutting out some elements you think can be put on hold.

 When you cut SEO from your budget, you can undo all those months of hard work.
 Think of SEO as a long string that loses all of its strength when cut in the middle.
 Once you decide to resume your efforts after a months-long break, it takes another several months to get you back to your rightful place on the Search Engine Results Page.

-Unlike PPC and other paid ads, SEO and content don’t work well if your finder is on the On/Off power button.
+Unlike PPC and other paid ads, SEO and content don’t work well if your finger is on the On/Off power button.
 You can pause Google Search campaigns for weeks or even months and still get similar results after relaunch.

 SEO on a Budget: Sustaining Small SEO Efforts